-- a fee for the preparation of a prior year T1 return or adjustment for the client or a family member's current or prior year T1 return that is filed at the same time and that is not discounted.
+A fee is permitted for the preparation of a prior year T1 return or adjustment for the client or a family member's current or prior year T1 return that is filed at the same time and that is not discounted.

 A client must authorize this deduction from the minimum consideration.
 As proof of authorization, we will accept a fully typewritten receipt or a second cheque made out to the client, which the client endorses and returns to the discounter.
 If a receipt is provided, the reason for the fee and the amount must be clearly shown on a fully typewritten receipt that is signed and dated by the client.
 If a second cheque is provided, the explanation of the fee must be typewritten on the cheque.

 In addition to the proof of authorization, you must have the following documentation in the client's file available for review by the CRA should we request it.